 Remember when using the DASS21 to multiply the obtained scale scores by 2, so that they can be compared to the DASS normative data and to other published DASS data.

 Yes the DASS can be administered by computer.
-One advantage of using a computer, especially for research studies, is that scoring can be automated.
+One advantage of electronic administration, especially for research studies, is that scoring can be automated.

 We do not endorse or distribute any particular programs.
 Whichever program you use, it is important that computed scores are not made available to end users, and in particular that you do not attempt to provide automated interpretation.
 This can be misleading and potentially dangerous.

 If you wish to educate users regarding depression, anxiety and stress, we suggest instead listing some key symptoms and pointing out that a) everyone experiences these sorts of feelings/thoughts to some degree, but b) if they are experiencing them frequently and strongly, they should consider seeking professional help.